Distance Education and Online Services Technical Support

 Click on the online resource you would like to learn more about:

-USERNAME: SU email which is the first letter of your first name + Complete last name + 2 digit birthday + @mail.suscc.edu
+USERNAME: Your Username is your SU email which is the first letter of your first name + Complete last name + 2 digit birthday + @mail.suscc.edu

-PASSWORD: Eight-digit date of birth in MMDDYYYY format
+PASSWORD: Your eight-digit date of birth in MMDDYYYY format

-Canvas opens for the semester or term approximately 7 days before the official first day of class.
-Full-term and Mini-term 1 courses will appear first, and Mini-term 2 and the other short term courses will appear later, about seven (7) days before the official first day of class, according to the Academic Calendar.
+Canvas opens for the semester or term approximately seven (7) days before the official first day of class.
+Full-term and Mini-term 1 course(s) will appear first, and Mini-term 2 and the other short-term courses will appear later, about seven (7) days before the official first day of class, according to the Academic Calendar.

 If you do not find a course listed that you expect to see in the current or future enrollments, check your class schedule in mySUSCC to ensure the class was not canceled or you were not dropped due to a payment issue.
 (A notice of this would have been sent to your SU email address.)